dibyendumajumdar/ravi/readthedocs/ravi-benchmarks.rst

 3. Luajit compilation approach ensures that it can use information about the actual execution path taken by the code at runtime whereas Ravi compiles each function as a whole regardless of how it will be used.

+4. For Ravi the timings above do not include the LLVM compilation time.
+   But LuaJIT timings include the JIT compilation times, so they show incredible performance.

 Ideas
 -----